n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.shopify.md

 # Shopify

-The Shopify node allows you to automate work in Shopify, and integrate Shopify with other applications. n8n has built-in support for a wide range of Shopify features, including creating, updating, deleting, and getting order, and products.
+The Shopify node allows you to automate work in Shopify, and integrate Shopify with other applications. n8n has built-in support for a wide range of Shopify features, including creating, updating, deleting, and getting orders and products.

 On this page, you'll find a list of operations the Shopify node supports and links to more resources.